5jt/dyalog-cookbook/manuscript/06_configSettings.md

 * `Errors` defines the folder were MyApp will save crash information later on when we establish global error handling.

 * The `[Ride]` section is useful when a stand-alone EXE does not do what it's expected to do but everything works fine in the development version of Dyalog.
-In that case you have to debug your EXE, and Ride will help you in doing this.
+In that case you have only one option: to debug your EXE, and Ride will help you in doing this.
 We will discuss this topic in the next chapter.

 ## Initialising the workspace